 1. How to walk away from a relationship when we still love them?

 Goodbyes are heartbreaking and painful but have a bigger motive in the long run.
 When love and romance begin to fade away, the relationship gets physically and emotionally draining; priorities change, don’t see a future together, then it is better for you to let go of them.
 Staying together if the relationship is unhealthy can further damage the equation between couples.
+Therefore, it is better to call it quits before the relationship causes further damage.

 2. When should I walk away from a toxic relationship?